Cabinet Secretary for Education, Culture and Gaelic

-The Cabinet Secretary for Education and Skills (Rùnaire a' Chaibineit airson Foghlam agus Sgilean), commonly referred to as the Education Secretary (Rùnaire an Fhoghlaim), is a position in the Scottish Government Cabinet responsible for all levels of education in Scotland.
-The incumbent is Jenny Gilruth, who assumed office on 29 March 2023 and was reappointed on 8 May 2024.
+The Cabinet Secretary for Education, Culture and Gaelic (Rùnaire a' Chaibineit airson Foghlaim, Cultar agus Gàidhlig), commonly referred to as the Education Secretary (Rùnaire an Fhoghlaim), is a position in the Scottish Government Cabinet responsible for all levels of education in Scotland.
+The incumbent is Màiri McAllan, who assumed office on 20 May 2026.

 The Cabinet Secretary is supported by the Minister for Higher and Further Education, Graeme Dey, and the Minister for Children, Young People and Keeping the Promise, Natalie Don.

 History

 The position was created in 1999 as the Minister for Children and Education; it was renamed as the Minister for Education, Europe and External Affairs in 2000 and given more responsibilities; those were taken away from the post in 2001 and it was renamed again as the Minister for Education and Young People.
 The current position of Cabinet Secretary was created following the 2007 election.

 Overview

 Responsibilities

-The responsibilities of the Cabinet Secretary for Education and Skills include:
+The responsibilities of the Cabinet Secretary for Education, Culture and Gaelic include: